HwWobbe/WipHww/README.md

    - https://talk.tiddlywiki.org/t/tiddlywiki-change-build-target-folder/8660
 - [2023's anticipated challenges](https://github.com/HwWobbe/WipHww/blob/main/6.0%20Conclusions.md#challenges)
   - EdD summary creation will be more demanding as supporting material
-    - a second project may be helpful
+    - a second project may be helpful, but doubles the documentation
     - the amalgamation triggered CRA notification(s)
       - discuss the implications of this - in spite of the apparent lack of concern in LsH chats